 At each of these meetings On-arrival training and Mid-term Evaluation Meeting, I understand better what I know: I am very lucky with my host organization and team.”

-“The Mid-Term meeting was a 4 day online meeting organised by the National Agency with some of the ESC Volunteers that are in Czech Republic right now.
+“The Mid-Term meeting was a 4 day online meeting organised by the National Agency with some of the European Solidarity Corps Volunteers that are in Czech Republic right now.

 Because it was roughly half way through my experience with IYNF, it was a good chance to evaluate what I have done so far, and get some good tools to make the most of the 8 months that I have left here.